jaredwray/writr/README.md

 ## Permalinks

 In your posts `front-matter` you can specify the format of the url to be generated.
-Be default is the `:title` (also known as the `none` style) that is formatted correctly.
+By default is the `:title` (also known as the `none` style) that is formatted correctly.

 ### Variables